cs3110/textbook/src/chapters/basics/functions.md

 ```

 and that OCaml infers `x` has a type `t` that includes some type variables `'a`,
-'`b`, etc. Then we are permitted to instantiate those type variables.
+`'b`, etc. Then we are permitted to instantiate those type variables.
 We can do
 that by applying the function to arguments that reveal what the type
 instantiations should be (as in `id 5`) or by a type annotation (as in
 `id_int'`), among other ways.
 But we have to be consistent with the